Opinion | Here’s some hope for supporters of criminal justice reform

 The federal system holds only about one-eighth of the 1.4 million prisoners doing time in the United States.

 Still, racial disparities in incarceration, though large, have also been diminishing in the states.
-From 2000 to 2016, the ratio of Black offenders under the supervision of criminal justice (in prison, in jail, on probation or on parole) to White offenders declined from 8.3-to-1 to 5.1-to-1, according to a study by the Council on Criminal Justice, a nonpartisan think tank.
+From 2000 to 2016, the ratio of Black offenders in prison to White offenders declined from 8.3-to-1 to 5.1-to-1, according to a study by the Council on Criminal Justice, a nonpartisan think tank.
 The disparity decreased most for drug crimes.

 More broadly, and perhaps not coincidentally, overall incarceration has fallen 11 percent since the peak of 1,615,500 prisoners in 2009.
 The imprisonment rate fell twice as fast for Black and Latino people than for White people during this period.